razhakhan/Predicting-T20-Cricket-Scores-using-Machine-Learning-An-Evaluation-of-Six-Different-Algorithms/README.md

 ### Installing

-* Download this repo or clone it using git 'clone'
+* Download this repo or clone it using 'git clone'

 ### Executing program